wp-plugins/custom-content-by-country/readme.txt

 With a simple shortcode you can specify, using a list of country codes whether to display or hide a block of text/content.

+As of version 2.0 I have included functionality so you can dynamically generate Amazon Associate/Affiliate links based on the visitor's country.
+You simply specify your amazon associate tags and the plugin will do the rest.

 To learn how to use the plugin, see the [comprehensive FAQ](http://wordpress.org/extend/plugins/custom-content-by-country/faq/)